Preferencesoft/Bracketext/README.md

 But the difficulty that arises is being able to find the type of intermediate tag (in the example [col] or [line]) in the parameters, which I didn't need until now.

+Progress:

+- I simplified the calling of Lua routines.
+Now the pa and ar parameters are respectively tables of tables of character strings and tables of character strings.

+- The macros.txt file has not yet been fully updated.

 Bracketext is a macro language using only 4 symbols [ | ] and \ acting on the text in which the macros are placed when they are interpreted. efl
 These symbols are used to form tags.
 These are always in the form: